 This mental presence helps us to avoid making things more complicated than they need to be.
 That’s particularly true in times of crisis and disruption.
-We can see this in many digitalization and automatization efforts of traditional companies: Some businesses tend to overprocess their efforts to make innovation happen.
+We can see this in many digitalization and automatization efforts of traditional companies: Some businesses tend to over-process their efforts to make innovation happen.
 We are pro innovation, but against the chaos that is sometimes generated around new things.
-Let’s take the waste out of the process, and in that way to ensure a smooth process that is fast and flexible enough to embrace rapidly changing markets – and to be enabled for digitalization and automatization.
+Let’s take the waste out of the process, and in that way ensure a smooth process that is fast and flexible enough to embrace rapidly changing markets – to enable for digitalization and automatization.

 Doing more by less: A sustainable approach